-- Delirium is anticipated in up to 82% of ICU intubated patients, and the expectation is ICU patients with COVID-19 will experience delirium at a similar rate.(311) Traditional methods of diagnosis, nonpharmacologic management are difficult given isolation precautions.(312) In addition to the CAM-ICU, the Stanford Proxy Test for Delirium (S-PTD) is a validated tool that relies on nursing report of their interactions with patients over their full shift to confirm diagnosis of delirium and would be useful in this setting.(311, 313) No studies exist validating pharmacological management of delirium in COVID-19 positive patients but the following may be considered: - a.
-Melatonin 10-15mg enteric at night for anti-inflammatory effects and regulation of sleep-wake cycle - b.
+- Delirium is a common complication in patients with COVID-19.
+55% of critically ill COVID-19 patients will have delirium, for a median of 3 days.(397) Traditional methods of diagnosis and non-pharmacologic management may be difficult given isolation precautions.(398) In addition to the CAM-ICU, the Stanford Proxy Test for Delirium (S-PTD) is a validated tool that relies on nursing report of their interactions with patients over their full shift to confirm diagnosis of delirium and would be useful in this setting.(399, 400) The following options may be considered for pharmacological management of delirium in COVID-19 positive patients (in addition to processes such as the Society for Critical Care Medicine's ABCDEF bundle):(401) Melatonin 10-15mg enteric at night for anti-inflammatory effects and regulation of sleep-wake cycle - a.
+Melatonin 10-15mg enteric at night for anti-inflammatory effects and regulation of sleep-wake cycle

+- b.
 Suvorexant 5-20mg enteric at night for sleep-wake cycle regulation - c.
-Alpha-2 agonists to down titrate cytokine and moderate adrenergic storm - d.
+Alpha-2 agonists to mitigate cytokine and adrenergic storm - d.
 Dexmedetomidine IV 0.1-2.4 mcg/kg/hr to manage acute agitation and cycling - e.
 Guanfacine 0.5mg BID 1mg TID enteric to taper off sedative drips - f.
 Antipsychotics to downregulate excess dopamine inherent to delirium (Haloperidol IV 0.5mg-30mg per 24 hours) \must monitor QTc prolongation - g.
-Valproic Acid in hyperactive and/or mixed delirium due to potential anti-inflammatory and anti-oxidant effects, and might decrease transcription of interleukin-6 (enteric or IV, 250-500mg BID and titrate to 500mg qAM, 500mg q afternoon, and 1000mg qHS) \monitor LFTs, platelets, ammonia levels (311) - 2.
-Consider avoiding/ minimizing use of benzodiazepines, opioids, medications with strong anticholinergic properties as they can be deliriogenic, though there are clinical circumstances where these are appropriate.
+Valproic Acid in hyperactive and/or mixed delirium due to potential anti-inflammatory and anti-oxidant effects.
+Might also decrease transcription of interleukin-6 (enteric or IV, 250-500mg BID and titrate to 500mg qAM, 500mg q afternoon, and 1000mg qHS) \monitor LFTs, platelets, ammonia levels (400) - 2.
+Consider avoiding/minimizing use of benzodiazepines, opioids, and medications with strong anticholinergic properties as they can be deliriogenic, though there are clinical circumstances where these are appropriate.